 It takes training, discipline and often years of experience to master one’s art.
 Just as challenging, just as important, is mastering the art of running an arts organization.
 Stronger, more efficient operations tend to allow more time, attention and resources to go toward the art itself.
 We support the Arts Work Fund and several other technical assistance providers to help organizations grow stronger.
 We also offer the following additional opportunities for our current arts grantees in the Chicago region:

 Technical Assistance Grants

 Need help with QuickBooks?
 Want to take a board development workshop?
 Each of the arts groups we support with general operating grants is eligible for an additional $500 per calendar year for classes, workshops, etc., that help them address specific organizational needs.

 For many groups the key to expanding programming, innovating, taking risk requires financial stability.
 Those of our arts partners that meet certain criteria may be eligible to receive a matching grant of up to $25,000 to help them establish operational reserve funds.

 Several weeks before each grant application deadline, we hold an introductory conversation about our proposal process for eligible organizations new to the Foundation.
-Our next Meet GDDF will take place on Tuesday, June 13th, 2017 at 6:00pm.
-Please contact Clover Morell to RSVP (312.977.2700 or cmorell [at] gddf.org).
+Stay tuned for the date of our next Meet GDDF in 2018.
+Please contact Clover Morell for any questions about this offering.